add2cal/docs/src/integration/vue.md

-# Using Buttons and Forms with Vue 3
+# How to integrate Buttons and RSVP Forms with Vue 3

 ## Step 1: npm installation